Use the KubernetesPodOperator

 Information about CNCF Kubernetes Provider

-GKEStartPodOperator and KubernetesPodOperator are implemented within apache-airflow-providers-cncf-kubernetes provider.
+KubernetesPodOperator is implemented in apache-airflow-providers-cncf-kubernetes provider.

 Version 6.0.0

-In version 6.0.0 of the CNCF Kubernetes Provider package, the kubernetes_default connection is used by default in the KubernetesPodOperator.
+In version 6.0.0 of the CNCF Kubernetes Provider package, the kubernetes_default connection is used by default in KubernetesPodOperator.

 If you specified a custom connection in version 5.0.0, this custom connection is still used by the operator.
 To switch back to using the kubernetes_default connection, you might want to adjust your DAGs accordingly.